jcastp/org-scribe-planner/README.md

 ## Troubleshooting

 ### "Not enough working days" error
-You have too many spare days.
-Either reduce spare days or increase total days.
+The error message will tell you exactly how many days and spare days you have.
+Either:
+- Use "Remove spare days" or "Clear all spare days" in the recalculate menu
+- Increase the total number of days available

+### "Cannot save plan" errors
+Check the error message for:
+- **File permission issues**: Ensure you have write access to the directory
+- **Directory doesn't exist**: The package will ask if you want to create it
+- **File already exists**: Make sure you're not overwriting an important file

 ### Plans not appearing in org-agenda
 Run `M-x org-scribe-planner-sync-agenda` to manually sync and add to `org-agenda-files`.

 ### Date format errors
-Ensure dates are in YYYY-MM-DD format (e.g., 2024-11-01, not 11/01/2024).
+The package now validates all dates and will prompt you to re-enter if invalid.
+Dates must be in YYYY-MM-DD format (e.g., 2024-11-01, not 11/01/2024).

+### Invalid number errors
+The package validates all numeric input:
+- For word counts and days, you must enter positive numbers (greater than 0)
+- For daily word counts, you can enter 0 or any positive number
+- Error messages will tell you what you entered and what's expected

 ## Contributing